 The mini-retirement—entails relocating to one place for one to six months before going home or moving to another locale.
 It is the anti-vacation in the most positive sense.
 Though it can be relaxing, the mini-retirement is not an escape from your life but a reexamination of it— the creation of a blank slate.

 - Do what you like

-As Juan Antonio (Javier Bardem) says in Vicky Cristina Barcelona : “Life is short, life is dull, life is full of pain.
+As Juan Antonio (Javier Bardem) says in Vicky Cristina Barcelona: “Life is short, life is dull, life is full of pain.
 And this is the chance for something special“.
 Do you want to spend all your life working at a job you hate?
 No one wants that, so spend your time doing what you love, what you are passionate about.
-Why not start safe with a side “hustle”?
-It could be to sell your paintings, play as a freelance guitarist or start a blog about a topic your are passionate about.
-I currently enjoy my corporate job but starting this blog is helping to develop additional skills, will generate income and most importantly it gives me great satisfaction.
+Why not start safely with a side “hustle”?
+It could be to sell your paintings, play as a freelance guitarist, or start a blog about a topic you are passionate about.
+I currently enjoy my corporate job but starting this blog is helping to develop additional skills, will generate income, and most importantly it gives me great satisfaction.
 The key element is to start.

 There is no correct pre-formatted answer for this, everyone will have a different opinion, I have created the post as well to make you think about priorities in life.
 What I personally take out from this story is that a sound balance between the two should do the trick.
-Enjoy the simple pleasures of life, live frugally like the Fisherman while making sure your income whether by your employee job, entrepreneur job and/or side hustle brings you more money than you spend so you can invest that excess like the banker would do.
+Enjoy the simple pleasures of life, live frugally like the Fisherman while making sure your income whether, from your employee job, entrepreneur job, and/or side hustle brings you more money than you spend so you can invest that excess as the banker would do.